CatShape/ioBroker.ecoflow_catshape/README.md

 <br/>  Example value: {"sn": "","cmdCode": "WN511_SET_SUPPLY_PRIORITY_PACK","params": {"supplyPriority": "0"}}

 For read-write states the properties "setValueKey" and "setValueData" are neccessary.
-For read-only states they are not needed.
+<br/>For read-only states they are not needed.

 <b>Note: </b> You can set the id of your states ina a device freely as you want.
-Create channels and/or folders according your needs.
+Feel free to create channels and/or folders according to your needs.
-<br/>In the Example 1 above the id "ecoflow_catshape.0.HW51ZXXXXXXXXXX.heartbeat.photoVoltaic.pv2Temp"
+<br/>In the Example 1 above the id
+<br/>"ecoflow_catshape.0.HW51ZXXXXXXXXXX.heartbeat.photoVoltaic.pv2Temp"
+<br/>could be replaced by
+<br/>"ecoflow_catshape.0.HW51ZXXXXXXXXXX.temperatureSensors.pv2Temperature"

+<b>In https://github.com/CatShape/ioBroker.ecoflow_catshape/tree/main/doc you find examples I use for DeltaPro PowerStream and RiverPro.</b>

 ## Changelog